Whitespace404/AdventOfCode2023/README.md

 | 1   | 00:15:22 | 6,950  | >24h     | 1,94,903 |

 Total stars: 9*

+## Day 15
+Managed to bag a star in the suspiciously easy part 1.
+I seem to be missing something in the comprehension for part 2, since it works for the sample input, but not on the actual input

 ## Day 10
 Well I'm not good enough to write a path-finding algorithm (yet)